 I like to have my pantry challenge in the fall or winter so I can eat as much soup as possible, but don’t let that hold you back.
 It’s always better to start now than to wait!

-Get organized with the kitchen inventory lists!
+Get organized with the Seasonal Kitchen Printable Collection

 8. Focus on abundance, not bare shelves